 The BTBD9 gene codes for a protein “which modulates transcription, cytoskeletal arrangement, ion conductance, and protein ubiquitination”.
 Let me break that down a little bit…

 If you delete the BTBD9 gene, it alters neurotransmission in the animal.
-A recent study shows that mice without the BTBD9 gene had enhanced brain activity in the striatum, which is part of the basal ganglia which controls voluntary movement.
+A recent study shows that mice without the BTBD9 gene had enhanced brain activity in the striatum, which controls voluntary movement.
 The neurons in this area are mostly dopaminergic neurons that contain either dopamine 1 receptors or dopamine 2 receptors.
-(See my article on dopamine receptors for more info).
 The study showed that lacking BTBD9 caused enhanced activity and excitability in these dopaminergic neurons in the striatum.
-Of note, these are calcium-dependent neurons that are inhibited by GABA.
 These mice without BTBD9 were more active when they should be resting, had disturbed sleep, and were more sensitive to temperature.[ref]

-MRI, PET scans, and SPECT scans have all been done to look at the brains of people with RLS.
-Some people (but not all) with RLS have lower iron stores that show up on MRI’s.
-Many of the other studies were inconclusive or had contradictory results.
+Researchers want to know if there are differences in the brains of people with RLS or PLMD.
+MRI, PET, and SPECT scans have been done to look at the brains of people with RLS.
+Some people (but not all) with RLS have lower iron stores, which show up on MRI scans.
+Many of the other studies were inconclusive or had conflicting results.

-A study that looked at the results of several different types of brain scans came to the conclusion that there could be an evening and night-time dopamine deficit in the striatum due to increased daytime receptor function.[ref]
-There is an overall circadian rhythm to dopamine production, and it is naturally lower at night and higher during the daytime.
+One study that looked at the results of several different types of brain scans concluded that there may be an evening and nighttime dopamine deficit in the striatum due to increased daytime receptor function.[ref]
+There is an overall circadian rhythm to dopamine production, and it is naturally lower at night and higher during the day.

 Inflammation and RLS/PLMD:

-A couple of studies point to a role of higher inflammatory cytokine in people with restless leg syndrome and/or PLMD. [ref]
+Some studies suggest the role of higher inflammatory cytokines in people with RLS and/or PLMD. [ref]

-The question in my mind was whether the inflammation caused RLS/PLMD or if the sleep disruption increased inflammation.
-Genetics points to a possible inflammatory cause.
+The question in my mind was whether the inflammation caused the RLS/PLMD or whether the sleep disruption increased the inflammation.
+Genetics suggest a possible inflammatory cause.

-A genetics study identified that people with variants in the IL1B (interleukin 1B) and IL-17A genes are at a higher risk of RLS/PLMD.
-IL-1B and IL-17A are inflammatory cytokines, and the researchers theorize that higher levels of inflammation in the brain could affect dopamine. [ref]
+A genetic study found that people with variants in the IL1B (interleukin 1B) and IL-17A genes have a higher risk of RLS/PLMD.
+IL-1B and IL-17A are inflammatory cytokines, and researchers theorize that higher levels of inflammation in the brain may affect dopamine. [ref]

 Iron and RLS:

-A number of studies point to low iron in the brain being a contributing factor in some people with RLS.
-This is based on studies that show that people with RLS are more likely to have low cerebrospinal fluid ferritin.
-Most studies, though, show that serum ferritin levels don’t differ in people with RLS.[ref]
+A number of studies suggest that low levels of iron in the brain may be a contributing factor in some people with RLS.
+This is based on studies showing that people with RLS are more likely to have low cerebrospinal fluid ferritin.
+However, most studies show that serum ferritin levels are not different in people with RLS.[ref]

-Not everyone with restless leg has low iron levels.
-Researchers have investigated to see if genetic variants that cause high iron (HFE gene) are protective against RLS, but the conclusion was that the mutations that give people high iron levels are not protective against restless leg.[ref]
+Not everyone with restless legs syndrome has low iron levels.
+Researchers have investigated whether genetic variants that cause high iron (HFE gene) are protective against RLS, but the conclusion was that the mutations that give people high iron levels do not protect against restless legs.[ref]

-Thus, while iron may be part of the picture for some people with RLS, it isn’t the whole story by far.
+So while iron may be part of the picture for some people with RLS, it’s far from the whole story.

 Dopamine and RLS:

-In addition to the genetic connections with dopaminergic neuron function, there are a couple of other things that point to dopamine being important in RLS and PLMD.
+In addition to the genetic links to dopaminergic neuron function, there are a number of other things that suggest that dopamine levels are important in RLS and PLMD.

-Commonly, doctors will treat RLS and PLMD with dopamine agonist medications that are traditionally used for Parkinson’s disease (a low dopamine disease).
-These medications are effective for some people, but they can come with side effects.
-For example, Sinemet is a dopamine agonist often prescribed with a long list of side effects.
+Typically, doctors treat RLS and PLMD with dopamine agonist medications that are traditionally used for Parkinson’s disease (a low-dopamine disease).
+These drugs are effective for some people, but they can have side effects.
+For example, Sinemet is a dopamine agonist that is commonly prescribed with a long list of side effects.

-Too much dopamine in the brain can cause psychosis, and atypical antipsychotic drugs block the dopamine receptors.
-It turns out that a side effect of some of the atypical antipsychotics is that they can cause or aggravate RLS.[ref]
+Too much dopamine in the brain can cause psychosis, and atypical antipsychotics block dopamine receptors.
+It turns out that a side effect of some of the atypical antipsychotics is that they can cause or worsen RLS.[ref]
+This presents a picture of dopamine being important at the right level and at the right time of day.

 RLS and PLMD: Genotype Report